kakilian/red-nose-rebels/README.md

 ### Bootstrap Utilisation and Animations

-I used Bootstrap and CSS animations to create a clean, modern look and make the site feel responsive on all devices.
+We used Bootstrap and CSS animations to create a clean, modern look and make the site feel responsive on all devices.

 - **Bootstrap for layout and responsiveness:** Buttons use Bootstrap classes for consistent styling.
 The grid system ensures the layout looks good on phones, tablets, and computers.
 Containers and spacing (padding, margin, gap) keep things organized.
 Elements like modals and responsive menus are built-in.
 - **Simple animations:**